gavin-hyl/cmatrix/README.md

 The floating point type to be used in this library.
 Only `float` and `double` are allowed, `long double` is not supported.

 ### `Matrix`
-Whenever we declare a matrix, we declare a pointer to a struct that represents a generic matrix.
+Whenever we declare a matrix, we declare a *pointer* to a struct that represents a matrix.
 The struct itself contains the number of rows, number of columns, and the element array.
 Storage allocation is taken care of by the `new_matrix` function.
 ```
 typedef struct MaTrix {
     int rows;